 Oh, right.
 Yes, the Ottomans conquered Egypt in 1517, and we haven’t mentioned that they lost Egypt anywhere along the way because, well, they didn’t.
 Egypt was still Ottoman territory in 1831, and remained so until the early 20th century.
 So how could there have been an “Ottoman-Egyptian War,” you ask?
 Wouldn’t it make more sense to call it an Ottoman civil war?

-What spurred the 1831-1833 war between Mehmed Ali and his nominal Ottoman bosses was fallout from the Greek War of Independence (1821-1832).
-The Ottomans promised Mehmed Ali the island of Crete if he sent forces to help them put down the Greek rebellion (that they had to request forces from a dude who was supposed to be a governor shows how independent Mehmed Ali was), so he sent a fleet and about 16,000 soldiers, under the command of his son Ibrahim, to participate in the fighting.
+What spurred the 1831-1833 war between Muhammad Ali and his nominal Ottoman bosses was fallout from the Greek War of Independence (1821-1832).
+The Ottomans promised Muhammad Ali the island of Crete if he sent forces to help them put down the Greek rebellion (that they had to request forces from a dude who was supposed to be a governor shows how independent Muhammad Ali was), so he sent a fleet and about 16,000 soldiers, under the command of his son Ibrahim, to participate in the fighting.
 At the Battle of Navarino, in 1827, virtually the entire Egyptian fleet was sunk by a combined Russian-English-French fleet.
-Mehmed Ali had apparently not imagined that the major European powers might get involved in the war, and so he was completely blindsided by the loss of his fleet and demanded that he be given control of Syria, in addition to Crete, as compensation for his loss.
-Ottoman Sultan Mahmud II refused; even though Mehmed Ali was in the stronger military position, losing Syria was simply too big a pill for the empire to swallow.
+Muhammad Ali had apparently not imagined that the major European powers might get involved in the war, and so he was completely blindsided by the loss of his fleet and demanded that he be given control of Syria, in addition to Crete, as compensation for his loss.
+Ottoman Sultan Mahmud II refused; even though Muhammad Ali was in the stronger military position, losing Syria was simply too big a pill for the empire to swallow.

-So Mehmed Ali decided to take Syria by force.
+So Muhammad Ali decided to take Syria by force.
 Ibrahim led an Egyptian army north in late 1831, and it had little trouble capturing Jerusalem and taking most of modern Lebanon.
 The Ottomans didn’t respond seriously until April 1832, at which point Ibrahim laid a series of defeats on Ottoman forces at Damascus, Homs, Aleppo, and Antioch, stopping only when his army had reached the border between Syria and Anatolia.
 The Ottomans prepared a counterattack, and Ibrahim decided to enter southern Anatolia so as to fight the Ottomans on “their” soil rather than “his.”
 The two sides met at Konya, with Ibrahim commanding somewhere around 20,000 or so men to around 50,000 under the Ottoman commander, Reshid Mehmed Pasha.

 Conditions were foggy, and despite the mismatch in numbers the more experienced Egyptian troops were able to take advantage of that situation better than Reshid’s raw conscripts.
-While the Ottoman artillery fired wildly in an effort to find the Egyptians, Egyptian gunners waited until the Ottoman fire made their position clear and then targeted them accurately.
+While the Ottoman artillery fired wildly in an effort to find the Egyptians, Egyptian gunners waited until the Ottoman cannon fire made their position clear and then targeted them accurately.
 And when a gap opened up on the Ottoman left side between their infantry and cavalry, Ibrahim was able to quickly mobilize his reserves for an attack through the gap that routed the Ottoman left flank.
 Reshid was captured trying to restore order, and the Egyptians advanced all the way into the rear of the Ottoman line before they turned and struck the remaining Ottomans from three sides.

-After Konya there was really nothing stopping Ibrahim from marching on Constantinople, apart from a strong desire among the European powers that this should not happen.
+After Konya there was really nothing stopping Ibrahim from marching on Istanbul, apart from a strong desire among the European powers that this should not happen.
 As we’ve seen on a few occasions, the Europeans (especially Britain and France) feared that the full collapse of the Ottoman Empire would utterly destabilize the balance of power on the continent (mostly they feared it would empower Russia), and they repeatedly acted to prop the Ottomans up in the face of grave threats.
 And so they did here, mediating the Convention of Kütahya (signed in May 1833).
-Kütahya gave Mehmed Ali control over Syria and Aleppo (at the time these were two difference provinces), and established his dynasty’s rights to govern Egypt in perpetuity, in exchange for Mehmed reaffirming his status as an Ottoman “vassal.”
+Kütahya gave Muhammad Ali control over Syria and Aleppo (at the time these were two difference provinces), and established his dynasty’s rights to govern Egypt in perpetuity, in exchange for reaffirming Egypt’s status as an Ottoman “vassal.”

-Mehmed lost his claim on Syria (and Crete) after a second Ottoman-Egyptian War, 1839-1841, when a new Egyptian offensive was met with a much more energetic British response and Mehmed was forced to make terms.
+Muhammad Ali lost his claim on Syria (and Crete) after a second Ottoman-Egyptian War, 1839-1841, when a new Egyptian offensive was met with a much more energetic British response and Muhammad Ali was forced to make terms.
 But his control over Egypt was ratified after that second war and was given British recognition, which meant that nobody was likely to challenge it.
 Egypt gained even greater autonomy when it became an autonomous vassal kingdom (the Khedivate, which means something like “viceroyalty”) in 1867, and then lost much of that autonomy–but did become almost completely independent of the Ottomans–when it became a British protectorate in 1882.
 The final, technical break with the Ottomans didn’t come until 1914, when Britain arranged for Egyptian “independence” in the early months of World War I.